Identifying Markov chain models from time-to-event data: an algebraic approach: Solution of the inverse problem for the unbranched chain model

+The solution of the direct problem presented in the Section~\ref{direct_problem} provides an algebraic map\footnote{although the rate parameters are real positive numbers, for formal reasons we define this map on complex numbers. }

-The goal of this section is to prove that $f$ is invertible and that its inverse is a rational function.
-In other words, we will show that the unbranched chain model is solvable for any $N$.
+The goal of this section is to prove that $f$ is invertible and that its inverse is a rational map.
+This also means that the unbranched chain model is solvable for any $N$.
+However, as we will see later, the inverse map is not a rational function for all solvable models; for instance inversion formulas may involve radicals.
+From this perspective, the unbranched chain model is special and, in some ways, simpler.